Thomas Hearns vs. James Kinchen: Background

 Following his upset loss against Iran Barkley in June 1988, 4–division world champion looked to quickly rebound by challenging WBA super middleweight champion Fulgencio Obelmejias in an effort to win his fifth world title in a fifth different weight class.
 However, Obelmejias withdrew only weeks before the fight citing a rib injury and was replaced by James Kinchen.

 The switch from Obelmejias to Kinchen briefly put Hearns quest for a fifth world title in doubt as Kinchen only held the lower-regarded NABF super middleweight title rather than a world title from the major sanctioning bodies.
-This was rectified when promoter Bob Arum announced two days before the fight that the newly formed World Boxing Organization would sanction the fight for their inaugural super middleweight title.
+This was rectified when promoter Bob Arum announced two days before the fight that the newly formed World Boxing Organization would sanction the fight for their inaugural super middleweight title, although the WBO belt was not considered to be a major title for more than a decade.

+Hearns was a 7 to 2 favorite.

+The fights

+Hilton vs. Hines

+The first of the world title bouts on the card saw IBF light middleweight champion Matthew Hilton face number 1 contender Robert Hines.

+In round two, while stuck on the ropes and absorbing heavy punches from Hilton, Hines was hurt by a series of Hilton power shots, but was held up by the ropes, before being given a count by the referee.
+Late in the third, Hines was knocked down for the second time, by a flush overhand right which sent him down onto the canvas.

+However, as Hilton wore out Hines was able to land his southpaw right jab with great greater frequency.

+Hilton would be deducted a point in round eight for repeated low blows.

+At the end of 12 rounds Hines would awarded a unanimous decision victory with scores of 116–110, 114–111 and 112–111.

+Nunn vs. Roldán

-The Hearns–Kinchen fight was the main event of a fight card dubbed Superfights which also featured IBF middleweight champion Michael Nunn successfully defending his title against Juan Roldán and Robert Hines besting IBF light middleweight champion Matthew Hilton to capture that title.
+The second title bout saw, IBF middleweight champion Michael Nunn making the first defence his title against number six ranked Juan Roldán, who had twice fought the world title.

-The fight
+Roldán was knocked down in the first round, and was knocked out by Nunn in the eighth round.